Vinco Mechanical

 Hyper Heat vs standard heat pump, NYC winter performance.

 Hyper Heat (Mitsubishi H2i, Daikin Aurora) maintains 100 percent rated capacity at 5°F and produces heat down to -13°F. Standard heat pumps derate to 60 to 70 percent at 17°F, run on auxiliary electric resistance heat strip at 5°F, and lock out below 0°F. For NYC's 5°F design day, the difference determines whether the building can operate on heat pump alone or needs a gas furnace or electric resistance backup.
 Hyper Heat carries a 20 to 25 percent equipment cost surcharge over a comparable standard heat pump.
-Vinco is a Mitsubishi Diamond Elite contractor and a Daikin Comfort Pro.
+Vinco installs both Mitsubishi and Daikin heat pumps.
 NYC DOB Contractor #022359.

 Want underlying labor rates first?
 See full rate sheet and financing.